aa-fisk/LL_paper/LL_project.md

 Not the end of the world, do have raw data and matlab scripts Neurotraces right to turn into edf file?
 - can use pc to do that right?
+- Okay so neurotracers can do it
+    - Have to install SikuliX script to run but all on https://github.com/A-Fisk/VVlab_Scripts/ so doable
+- also can do with EDF viewer, better supported?
+- Ascii2EDF can do via command line
+    - Need to figure out how to run it in loop
+    - how to write bash script?
+        - what do we want it to do?
+        - get list of all files in dir
+        - run ascii convert on each text file
+    - Create template file
+    - current having issue compiling c script
+    - need libxml2 but need to update homebrew first, large file
+    - okay repeatedly failing
+    - no idea why? - easy, just had to use makefile!
+    - okay got C working, but having trouble getting to run in script,
+    - lets try instead as just running on a single file
+    - okay progress, want from EDF browser, see if can use to make the template
+    - Aha! made from browser and it's working!
+Don't know what the difference is !